A. Company Overview

 7. Respond to any query, observation or clarification sought by the Ministry of Corporate Affairs or any other regulatory authority with regard to CSR supported activities;

-9. Reviewing the findings and recommendations from any investigation or audit by regulatory agencies or external auditors or consultants concerning ACL Mobile Limited’s CSR matters;
+9. Reviewing the findings and recommendations from any investigation or audit by regulatory agencies or external auditors or consultants concerning ACL Mobile Private Limited’s CSR matters;

 E. CSR Expenditure: